 In the UnitedHealth Derivative Litigation, which involved executives’ illegal backdating of UnitedHealth stock options, Adam helped recover in excess of $920 million from the individual Defendants.
 He also represented investors in the securities litigation against General Motors and certain of its senior executives stemming from that company’s delayed recall of vehicles with defective ignition switches, where the parties recovered $300 million for investors, in the second largest securities class action recovery in the Sixth Circuit.

 Adam also helped obtain significant recoveries on behalf of investors in Minneapolis Firefighters’ Relief Association v.
 Medtronic, Inc. et al. ($85 million recovery); Bach v.
 Amedisys, et al. ($43.75 million recovery); In re Facebook, Inc., IPO Securities and Derivative Litigation ($35 million recovery pending Court approval); In re Altisource Portfolio Solutions, S.A.
 Securities Litigation ($32 million recovery) and the Monster Worldwide Derivative Litigation (recovery valued at $32 million).
 He is currently a member of the teams prosecuting, Town of Davie Police Pension Plan v.
 Pier 1 Imports, Inc. Securities Litigation and In re Stericycle, Inc. Securities Litigation.

 In 2016, Adam was named to Benchmark Litigation’s “Under 40 Hot List,” in recognition of his achievements as one of the nation’s most accomplished legal partners under the age of 40.
-He is also regularly named as one of Super Lawyers' New York "Rising Stars.”
+He is also regularly named as one of Thomson Reuter’s Super Lawyers and a New York “Rising Star.”
 No more than 2.5% of the lawyers in New York are selected to receive this honor each year.